 The Oregon chapter is committed to maintaining involvement on a personal level at the areas VA facilities.
 Once a month visits are made to the Spinal Cord Injury Unit at VAMC Seattle.
 Our main goal is to assist in any way possible the adjustment to a new and very different life of injured servicemen and women.

 Prosthetic Medical Equipment Purchase and Repairs

-As Hospital Liaison for Paralyzed Veterans of America Oregon Chapter, one of the most common issues members contact me about are delays obtaining new prosthetic equipment and repairs to prosthetic equipment issued through the VA.
+The Hospital Liaison for Paralyzed Veterans of America Oregon Chapter, is frequently contacted about delays obtaining new prosthetic equipment and repairs to prosthetic equipment issued through the VA.
 Many of our members endure long waits not only for customized wheelchairs, patient lifts, and other high-dollar prosthetic equipment, but lower cost non-customized prosthetic equipment as well.
 How does the prosthetic purchasing and equipment repair process work, how long should I wait before contacting prosthetic and who do I contact?

 My goal is to provide as many answers as possible.
 View the PDF below to learn more and see answers to frequently asked questions.